-Tokyo is one of the largest metropolitans in the world, yet you will be surprised the number of traditional Japanese gardens you can find in this busy and populated city.
-In this article, we will introduce the concept of Japanese gardens and famous Japanese gardens you can visit in Tokyo.
+Tokyo is one of the largest metropolitans in the world, yet you will be surprised by the number of traditional Japanese gardens you can find in this busy and populated city.
+In this article, we will introduce the concept of Japanese gardens and the famous Japanese gardens you can visit in Tokyo.

 What is Japanese garden?

 The traditional Japanese garden is considered one of the most important elements of Japanese art.
 Gardens have evolved into a variety of styles with different purposes such as promenade gardens which started to be built in the Heian Period (794-1185) and the rock gardens known as zen gardens which were first built in Kamakura city by a Chinese priest in 1251.